Cuisinart Custom 14-Cup 2-Speed Brushed Stainless Steel Food Processor with Pulse Control

 The food system has significant impacts on a wide range of other social and political issues, including sustainability, biological diversity, economics, population growth, water supply, and food security.
 Food safety and security are monitored by international agencies like the International Association for Food Protection, the World Resources Institute, the World Food Programme, the Food and Agriculture Organization, and the International Food Information Council.

-In medicine, a pulse represents the tactile arterial palpation of the cardiac cycle (heartbeat) by fingertips.
+In medicine, the pulse is the rhythmic throbbing of each artery in response to the cardiac cycle (heartbeat).
 The pulse may be palpated in any place that allows an artery to be compressed near the surface of the body, such as at the neck (carotid artery), wrist (radial artery or ulnar artery), at the groin (femoral artery), behind the knee (popliteal artery), near the ankle joint (posterior tibial artery), and on foot (dorsalis pedis artery).
-The radial pulse is commonly measured using three fingers.
-This has a reason: the finger closest to the heart is used to occlude the pulse pressure, the middle finger is used get a crude estimate of the blood pressure, and the finger most distal to the heart (usually the ring finger) is used to nullify the effect of the ulnar pulse as the two arteries are connected via the palmar arches (superficial and deep).
-The study of the pulse is known as sphygmology.
+The pulse is most commonly measured at the wrist or neck.
+A sphygmograph is an instrument for measuring the pulse.

 In kinematics, the speed (commonly referred to as v) of an object is the magnitude of the change of its position over time or the magnitude of the change of its position per unit of time; it is thus a non-negative scalar quantity.
 The average speed of an object in an interval of time is the distance travelled by the object divided by the duration of the interval; the instantaneous speed is the limit of the average speed as the duration of the time interval approaches zero.
 Speed is the magnitude of velocity (a vector), which indicates additionally the direction of motion.